Mail Order Monsters: Development

 Reiche had previously worked with designers Jon Freeman and Anne Westfall of Free Fall Associates on the game Archon for EA.
 The game was originally envisioned as dark and gritty, but Electronic Arts demanded a more whimsical style.
 During this development, Reiche became fascinated with his friend Greg Johnson's development on Starflight, and spent a few weeks consulting on it before he realized he was "supposed to be working on Mail Order Monsters".

 Reception

-Ahoy! stated that Mail Order Monsters was a "very good game" that did not reach "true excellence" because of insufficient combat tactics, and suggested that it was best for younger players.
+Ahoy! stated that Mail Order Monsters for Commodore 64 was a "very good game" that did not reach "true excellence" because of insufficient combat tactics, and suggested that it was best for younger players.
+The magazine later described the game as "pure light-hearted mayhem", with exciting action that partially compensated for "the lack of mental challenge".
 Writing in Vintage Games, Bill Loguidice and Matt Barton identify it as a precursor to the Pokémon series.

 In a retrospective, Levi Buchanan of IGN said that although he would love to see a remake, any new version, updated to suit modern gamers, would necessarily have to diverge from what made the game unique in 1985.